We’re already in it, it’s cold and windy and, for me…

 Running can be in done, in doors, out doors or on pavement but choose wisely.
 Running ‘off track’ means running through possibly wet grass or mud.
 Wet grass absorbs into your trainers leading to freezing cold toes.
 Wet soggy toes and friction from running could lead to losing skin.
-Mud could lead to slips or trips and possibly broken body parts.
+Mud could lead to slips or trips and possibly broken body parts. – Not great.

 This is probably drummed into you by now.
 Water keeps the muscles healthy, filled with water and helps blood flow to the heart and lungs to stay steady and healthy.
 Keeping you safer, but the biggest issue I have when running in the colder months is that my throat get’s so sore from the cold air.

 Have you ever run around in the snow and felt ‘cotton wool mouth’